vagabond-systems/wells-fargo-task-2/README.md

 Implemented methods for adding, updating, and removing portfolios for a client.
 Portfolio Class:

-Added @Entity annotation to mark the class as a persistent entity.
+Added: @Entity annotation to mark the class as a persistent entity.
 Defined attributes (portfolioId, name) with appropriate annotations to map to database columns.
 Implemented the one-to-one relationship with Client using @OneToOne and @JoinColumn annotations.
 Implemented methods for adding, updating, and removing securities in the portfolio.
 Security Class:

-Added @Entity annotation to mark the class as a persistent entity.
+Added: @Entity annotation to mark the class as a persistent entity.
 Defined attributes (securityId, name, category, purchaseDate, purchasePrice, quantity) with appropriate annotations to map to database columns.
 Implemented the many-to-one relationship with Portfolio using @ManyToOne and @JoinColumn annotations.
 Testing